 Rolando S. Valentino, 43, Filipino, is a certified public accountant and a certified enterprise-wide risk manager.
 He completed his MBA at the Ateneo Graduate School of Business in 2016 and obtained his Bachelor of Science degree in Accountancy from Wesleyan University - Philippines.
 In 1995, Mr. Valentino worked as an associate with Punongbayan and Auraullo (Grant Thornton International) before joining Solid Cement in 1997.
 Throughout his career of over 20 years with CEMEX, Mr. Valentino held various positions in Accounting, Process and Continuous Improvement, Logistics, Internal Control, and Risk Management.
 In 2011, he was appointed Regional Internal Control Manager for CEMEX Philippines group of companies.
-Mr. Valentino has received management training from the Asian Institute of Management (honorable mention) and in 2015, he obtained his CERM certification from Asia Risk Management Institute - Singapore.
+Mr. Valentino has received management training from the Asian Institute of Management Institute - Singapore.
 He is a member of the Institute of Internal Auditors - Philippines.
+In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines.
+In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines.
+In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines.
+In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines.
+In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines.
 In 2015, Mr. Valentino was appointed Regional Internal Control and Risk Manager for CEMEX Philippines group of companies.
 Mr.